WCAO: Early years

 Effective December 1, 1921, the U.S. Department of Commerce, in charge of radio at the time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for farm market and weather reports.
-On May 8, 1922, the Sanders & Stayman Company, at 319 North Charles Street, was issued a license for a new station on the shared 360 meter "entertainment" wavelength.
+On May 8, 1922, the Sanders & Stayman Company, which owned a variety store at 319 North Charles Street, was issued a license for a new station, initially powered at 100 watts, on the shared 360 meter "entertainment" wavelength.
 The station's call letters, WCAO, were randomly assigned from a sequential roster of available call signs.
+The station's offices, studios and transmitter were placed on the second floor, above the store.
 WCAO was the second broadcasting station licensed in the state of Maryland, following WKC, also in Baltimore, which had been licensed the previous March.
+Sanders & Stayman used WCAO to promote the sale of phonograph records and other items available at their store.

-The station was reassigned to 1090 kHz in late 1924, and ownership was transferred to Albert A. and A. Stanley Brager at 842 North Howard Street the next year.
-In 1926, Monumental Radio at 848 North Howard Street gained ownership.
-In 1927, the station was assigned to 780 kHz, and the next year, under the provisions of the Federal Radio Commission's General Order 40, assigned to 600 kHz, which it has been on ever since.
+The station was reassigned to 1090 kHz in late 1924, and ownership was transferred to Albert A. and A. Stanley Brager of Brager's department store at 842 North Howard Street the next year; the station's offices, studios and transmitter were relocated to 844 North Howard Street.
+In 1926, Monumental Radio Incorporated, which had a radio and electronics store at 848 North Howard Street, gained ownership of WCAO but the station remained at 844 North Howard Street; the station could be heard in New York City, 170 miles (273.5 km) from Baltimore.
+In 1927, the station was assigned to 780 kHz, and on November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, assigned to 600 kHz, which it has been on ever since.